 What sort of commitments come with the adoption of a child

-First and foremost you are responsible for providing a permanent and healthy home for the child to be raised in.
+First and foremost, you are responsible for providing a permanent and healthy home for the child to be raised in.
 Along with this comes a lifelong commitment to providing a stable home and upbringing for the child.
-Your rights and duties officially cease as to that child once he turns eighteen, but as a parent your relationship with your child does not end at that point.
+Your rights and duties officially cease as to that child once he turns eighteen, but as a parent, your relationship with your child does not end at that point.

-If you are fostering a child can you then adopt that child?
+If you are fostering a child, can you then adopt that child?

-Termination of a parent's parental rights would be necessary for you to adopt the child
+Termination of a parent's parental rights would be necessary for you to adopt the child.

 If you as a single foster parent, or you and your spouse as a married foster couple, would need to have the parental rights of the child's biological/legal parents terminated before you can adopt your foster child.
 Again, it would need to be determined that doing so is in the child's best interests.
-Foster parents are in a uniquely strong position if this is the case when it comes to the ability to adopt a child.
-The reason being is that you have a long history of being in control and custody of the child prior to the adoption process beginning.
+Foster parents are in a uniquely strong position if this is the case regarding the ability to adopt a child.
+The reason being is that you have a long history of being in control and custody of the child before the adoption process begins.

 Can adoptive families foster other children?